Wrindu

-The soil resistivity test determines earth’s electrical resistance to design safe substation grounding grids.
-Using the Wenner 4-probe method, engineers drive equally-spaced metal electrodes into soil, inject current through outer probes, measure voltage across inner probes, then calculate resistivity via (rho = 2pi a R) (where a = probe spacing, R = measured resistance).
-Repeat at multiple depths and lateral positions to map soil layers, accounting for moisture, temperature, and seasonal variation—critical for IEC/IEEE compliance and equipment protection worldwide.
+To perform a soil resistivity test for substation grounding grid design, use the Wenner four-probe method: drive four equally spaced electrodes into the soil, inject AC current through outer probes, measure voltage across inner probes, and calculate resistivity using ρ = 2πaR.
+Repeat at multiple depths and positions to map soil layers, accounting for moisture, temperature, and seasonal variation for IEEE/IEC compliance.
+Wrindu’s certified testers ensure precise global surveys.

 What Is Soil Resistivity and Why Does It Matter for Substation Grounding?